temporalio/helm-charts/README.md

    --schema-dir ./schema/cassandra/temporal/versioned
 ```

-To upgrade your MySQL database, please use `temporal-sql-tool` tool instead of `temporal-cassandra-tool`.
+To upgrade a MySQL or PostgreSQL database, use `temporal-sql-tool` tool instead of `temporal-cassandra-tool`.

 ### Upgrade Temporal Instance's Docker Images